 - Playpen + playpen cloth

 - Stroller and/or baby carrier

 - Newborn set

 - Car seat

 You use baby products for a relatively short time.
-For example, you use a co-sleeper for about 6 months, a newborn set too, you use a bouncer for about 8 months, and you often have to have a pram converted to the phase your baby is in at that moment.
-In short, most products leave the door in no time.
-There are also products that you are not sure whether you will use, such as a baby carrier.
+For example, you use a co-sleeper for about 6 months, you also use a newborn set , you use a bouncer for about 8 months, and you often have to have a stroller converted to the phase your baby is in at that moment.
+In short, most products go straight out the door.
+There are also products that you are not sure whether you will use, such as a baby carrier .
 Some children prefer to sit in it all day and some children don't like it.
 Renting is therefore ideal for trying out products.
 Don't like it?
 Then you just send it back.
-By renting and sharing with each other, we also ensure that fewer products have to be produced.
+By renting and sharing with each other, we also ensure that fewer products need to be produced.
 This contributes to a better future for your baby.

 Curious about the useful life of all your baby and children's products?
 Subscribe to our newsletter and receive the sustainable baby layette checklist and the tiny timeline for free.